Current Environment:

 Children’s Health Equity (CHEq) Initiative

-This initiative has two phases:
+This initiative has three phases:

-• One-year planning grants were awarded to six neighborhood or geography based, cross-sector collaboratives to plan projects with the potential to reduce inequities in children’s health and well-being.
+• One-year planning grants were awarded to six neighborhood or geography-based, cross-sector collaboratives to plan projects with the potential to reduce inequities in children’s health and well-being.

-• We are now in the second phase of this initiative.
-Following the planning period, implementation grants have been awarded to four cross-sector collaboratives that demonstrate evidence of having strong implementation plans.
-Implementation grants will range from two to three years in length with the possibility of renewal.
+• Following the planning period, implementation grants were awarded to four cross-sector collaboratives that demonstrate evidence of having strong implementation plans.

-Learn more about these coalitions and their work.
+Learn about these coalitions and their work.

 Living Safely in Jackson Square